Cardinal invariants of closed graphs: Iteration

-Theorem~\ref{btheorem} may seem rather odd.
-In the presence of Woodin cardinals, the assumptions on the length and organization of the unbounded sequence can be eliminated.
+The conclusion of Theorem~\ref{btheorem} is rather odd.
+In the presence of Woodin cardinals, the demand on the length of the unbounded sequence disappears as the embedding in Claim~\ref{naclaim2} can be found so that its target model is transitive.
 Still, the conclusion is good enough to dovetail with the following iteration theorem:

 \begin{fact} \textnormal{\cite[Lemma 6.5.3]{bartoszynski:set}} Let $F\subset\baire$ be a unbounded family such that every countable subset of $F$ has an upper bound in $F$ in the modulo finite domination ordering.
 Let $\langle P_\ga\colon\ga\leq\lambda, \dot Q_\ga\colon\ga\in\lambda\rangle$ be a finite support iteration of c.c.c.\ forcings such that each iterand preserves the unboundedness of $F$.
 Then the whole iteration preserves the unboundedness of $F$. \end{fact}